alexFengXW/Exam-multiple-choices-formator/README.md

 TO SEE THE RESULTS: Must run the python first, then run the multiple-choice-doc.tex independently to see the result

 ## Credits
-Multiple choices set-up from Seiied-Mohammad-Javad, https://github.com/javadr/multiple-choice.sty.git .
+Multiple choices set-up from Seiied-Mohammad-Javad, https://github.com/javadr/multiple-choice.sty.git

-Work under Dr.Asghar Ghorbanpour's supervision.
+Work under Dr.Asghar Ghorbanpour's supervision